 Knowledge creation occurs when a unit generates knowledge that is new to it whereby organizations create knowledge and use it.
 It attracts information based on their interaction with environment and transform it into knowledge.
 This knowledge is then combined with values, internal rules and regulations in order to reach a basis for their measures (Davenport & Prusak, 2016).
 The creation of new knowledge may come from within or without an organization.
 The process of knowledge creation within an organization may be through learning, research and development, tacit knowledge through experience accumulation, interactions with suppliers and customers, and learning by doing.
-Knowledge can also be created through organizational innovations such as introduction of new programmes, new ideas as well as encouraging creativity and innovativeness amongst members of staff.
+Knowledge can also be created through organizational applications like electronic documentation management systems and innovations such as introduction of new programmes, new ideas as well as encouraging creativity and innovativeness amongst members of staff.